-Women’s risk of General Anxiety Disorder decreased
+Greater risk of General Anxiety Disorder in September vs. mid-August 2022

 Your brain’s 85 billion highly interconnected neurons self-organize into four core systems — emotion, feeling, cognition and self-control.
 Each of these systems is measured by 12 key capacities, and they fluctuate continuously along a performance continuum from well-being to risk of a mental health condition such as depression, addiction, and ADHD.